 MED-over the shoulder: Talent places two electrodes in the same manipulator.

 CU: The electrodes as their tips are moved close to each other.
+Note: Steps 5.2.1 and 5.2.2 were combined.
+Please do not use the first shot containing the actions of placing electrodes and trying to move their tips close to each other (actually wasn’t close enough).
+Instead, we did a second shot to just show a picture of two electrodes already in place.

 Place the electrode tip in the Aplysia saline.
 Attach the free end of the polyethylene tubing on the syringe to the suction electrode.
 Then, use the syringe to fill up the electrode with Aplysia saline.